vikejs/vike/README.md

 The `render()` hook in `/pages/_default.page.server.jsx` gives you full control over how your pages are rendered, and `/pages/_default.page.client.jsx` gives you full control over the browser-side code.
-This control enables you to *easily* and *naturally* use any tool you want (Redux, GraphQL, Preact, ...).
+This control enables you to *easily* and *naturally* use any tool you want (Redux, GraphQL, Service Worker, Preact, ...).

-Note the suffixes of the files we created:
+There are 4 suffixes.
  - `.page.js`: exports the page's root React component.
  - `.page.client.js`: defines the page's browser-side code.
  - `.page.server.js`: exports the page's hooks (always run in Node.js).